MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 **Naming environments and groups**

-As part of your strategy consider how environments and groups will be named.
+As part of your strategy, consider how environments and groups are named.

 - Environment names are visible to admins, makers, and users.
 Only admins typically use environment groups, but makers may encounter them if they have privileges to create environments.